1948 International Court of Justice judges election

 The 1948 International Court of Justice election took place on 22 October 1948 in the Palais de Chaillot, Paris.
-This was the second ever election of Judges of the Court, one the six "principal organs" of the United Nations, and the first one to be held in order to fill five (rather than all fifteen) judges' seats.
-It thus launched the pattern of triennial elections whereby the General Assembly and the Security Council concurrently elect five judges to the Court for nine-year terms, in this case beginning on 6 February 1949.
+This was the second ever election of judges of the court, one of the six "principal organs" of the United Nations, and the first one to be held in order to fill five (rather than all fifteen) judges' seats.
+It thus launched the pattern of triennial elections whereby the General Assembly and the Security Council concurrently elect five judges to the court for nine-year terms, in this case beginning on 6 February 1949.

 Background

 The International Court of Justice (ICJ), based in The Hague, is one of the principal organs of the United Nations.
 Also known as the World Court, it adjudicates legal disputes between states, and provides advisory opinions on legal questions submitted by other UN organs or agencies.

 The court consists of 15 judges, with five judges elected every three years.
 (In the case of death or other vacancy, a judge is elected for the remainder of the term.)
 Judges are required to be independent and impartial; they may not exercise any political or administrative function, and do not act as a representative of their home state.

-Elections of members of the Court are governed by articles 2 through 15 of the Statute of the International Court of Justice.
+Elections of members of the court are governed by articles 2 through 15 of the Statute of the International Court of Justice.

-The previous election, the first of its kind, was held in 1946 and resulted in the following composition of the Court:
+The previous election, the first of its kind, was held in 1946 and resulted in the following composition of the court: